Care When You Need It

 If parents are unable to join, they will receive follow up from the physician's office or school nurse.

-Floyd provides virtual doctor visits as a convenience for school faculty and staff and for parents.
+Atrium Health Floyd provides virtual doctor visits as a convenience for school faculty and staff and for parents.
 Most common illnesses can be diagnosed through video chat while some still require an in-person visit to provide the best care.
-Floyd school nurses will help determine if a condition is suitable for a virtual visit.
+Our school nurses will help determine if a condition is suitable for a virtual visit.

 The following conditions can be treated through a virtual visit: